Calvin-Ji/Adventure_Game/README.md

 put in bag: Put items into the inventory. walk to: Move to a specific location, such as a room or NPC.
 interact: Interact with a specific character.
-Tips
-Use the Fire Dragon Bow: This bow is very effective against fire-type monsters.
+Tips: Use the Fire Dragon Bow; this bow is very effective against fire-type monsters.

 ## License
 This project is licensed under the MIT License, allowing free use, modification, and distribution.